rancher/docs/content/rancher/v2.x/en/installation/_index.md

 - **The Rancher server** manages and provisions Kubernetes clusters.
 You can interact with downstream Kubernetes clusters through the Rancher server's user interface.
 - **RKE (Rancher Kubernetes Engine)** is a certified Kubernetes distribution and CLI/library which creates and manages a Kubernetes cluster.
-- **K3s (5 less than K8s)** is also a fully compliant Kubernetes distribution.
-It is newer than RKE, easier to use, and more lightweight, with a binary size of less than 50 MB.
+- **K3s (Lightweight Kubernetes)** is also a fully compliant Kubernetes distribution.
+It is newer than RKE, easier to use, and more lightweight, with a binary size of less than 100 MB.
 As of Rancher v2.4, Rancher can be installed on a K3s cluster.

 ### Overview of Installation Options